DataDog/hiring-engineers/answers.md

 ## Bonus Question

-Bonus question was to set up two scheduled downtimes for this monitor: One that silences it from 7pm to 9am daily on M-F and one that silences it all day on Sat-Sun.Also to set up an  email that  will notified when you schedule the downtime and take a screenshot of that notification.To do this you simply navigate on website to Monitors and choose Manage Downtime.There I set up two different downtimes.
+Bonus question was to set up two scheduled downtimes for this monitor: One that silences it from 7pm to 9am daily on M-F and one that silences it all day on Sat-Sun.
+Also to set up an email that will notify when you schedule the downtime and take a screenshot of that notification.
+To do this you simply navigate on website to Monitors and choose Manage Downtime.There I set up two different downtimes.
 One that will run from Saturday 12:01 am until Sunday 11:59 pm and second that will be go daily from 7 pm until 9 am next day.
 I realized that two of them will run concurently over the weekend but that was necessary so downtime can be recurring.
-I alsno noticed that weekend one ending at Sunday midnight , when in reality it could be extended by Monday morning but that was already covered by Daily downtime (6 pm-9am).
-In the screenshot that I am submitting there is a typo that I fixed by editing the message.
+I alsno noticed that weekend one ending at Sunday midnight, when in reality it could be extended by Monday morning but that was already covered by Daily downtime (6 pm-9am).
+In the screenshot that I am submitting, there is a typo that I fixed by editing the message.

 <img width="508" alt="screen shot 2018-08-05 at 1 03 16 am" src="https://user-images.githubusercontent.com/33996832/43683955-5d709362-984b-11e8-9125-b939bf2e839d.png">